Theo Jansen

 Theodorus Gerardus Jozef Jansen ([ˈteːjoː ˈjɑnsə(n)]; born 14 March 1948) is a Dutch artist.
-In 1990, he began building large mechanisms out of PVC that are able to move on their own and, collectively, are titled Strandbeest.
+In 1990, he began building large mechanisms out of PVC that are able to move on their own and, collectively, are titled Strandbeest (Dutch for 'beach beast').
 The kinetic sculptures appear to walk.
 His animated works are intended to be a fusion of art and engineering.
 He has said that "The walls between art and engineering exist only in our minds."
-He strives to equip his creations with their own artificial intelligence so they may avoid obstacles such as the sea, by changing course when detected.
+Some of his creations are reported to incorporate primitive logic gates for collision detection with obstacles such as the sea.

 Early life

 Jansen was born in Scheveningen in the Netherlands.
 He grew up with a talent for both physics and art, and studied physics at the Delft University of Technology.
 Jansen left the university in 1974 without a degree.
 While at Delft, Jansen was involved in many projects that involved both art and technology, including a paint machine and a flying-saucer machine.